Asthma: History

+Inhaled corticosteroids and selective short-acting beta agonists came into wide use in the 1960s.

 A well-documented case in the 19th century was that of young Theodore Roosevelt (1858–1919).
 At that time there was no effective treatment.
-Roosevelt's youth was in large part shaped by his poor health partly related to his asthma.
+Roosevelt's youth was in large part shaped by his poor health, partly related to his asthma.
 He experienced recurring nighttime asthma attacks that felt as if he was being smothered to death, terrifying the boy and his parents.

 During the 1930s to 1950s, asthma was known as one of the "holy seven" psychosomatic illnesses.
 Its cause was considered to be psychological, with treatment often based on psychoanalysis and other talking cures.
 As these psychoanalysts interpreted the asthmatic wheeze as the suppressed cry of the child for its mother, they considered the treatment of depression to be especially important for individuals with asthma.

+Between 1970 and 1985, the following countries saw a general rise in reported asthma mortality in people aged 5 to 34: Singapore, Australia, Japan, England/Wales, West Germany, Israel, United States, Netherlands, Canada, and France.
+Additionally, New Zealand experienced a major epidemic of asthma in this period, which may have been due to inadequate maintenance therapy and long-term management of the disease amongst those affected, as well as delays in receiving care in emergencies.

-In January 2021, an appeal court in France overturned a deportation order against a 40-year-old Bangladeshi man, who was a patient of asthma.
+In January 2021, an appeal court in France overturned a deportation order against a 40-year-old Bangladeshi man, who was a patient with asthma.
 His lawyers had argued that the dangerous levels of pollution in Bangladesh could possibly lead to worsening of his health condition, or even premature death.